Ferries from

 Can I get the ferry from Northern Ireland to England with a car?

-How much is a ferry from Northern Ireland to England?
+Can you book a cabin on the ferry from Northern Ireland to England?

 Ferries from Northern Ireland to England